jdart1/arasan-chess/doc/BUILD.md

 - ecococder - adds ECO codes to a PGN file
 - pgnfilter - samples PGN files, writes EPD records to stdout
 - playchess - filters PGN games, removing those where end eval differs from result (and short games)
 - tuner - automatically tunes scoring parameters
+- selfplay - generates positions for NNUE tuning

 Following is a sketch of the Arasan source directory tree: